rustc_middle

 • Polarity for a trait predicate.
 May either be negative or positive.
 Distinguished from ImplPolarity since we never compute goals with “reservation” level.

 • Describes why a ReifyShim was created.
-This is needed to distingish a ReifyShim created to adjust for things like #[track_caller] in a vtable from a ReifyShim created to produce a function pointer from a vtable entry.
+This is needed to distinguish a ReifyShim created to adjust for things like #[track_caller] in a vtable from a ReifyShim created to produce a function pointer from a vtable entry.
 Currently, this is only used when KCFI is enabled, as only KCFI needs to treat those two ReifyShims differently.

 • Information describing the capture of an upvar.
 This is computed during typeck, specifically by regionck.